Level 100 Coaches Certification Program Announced

 Consideration has been given to minimizing cost to coaches and programs with 100% online content for the Level 100 course.
-IFSA specific content will be offered at no cost to all to coaches and aspiring coaches upon payment of membership dues.
+IFSA specific content will be offered at no cost to all to coaches and aspiring coaches.
 Development of the progressive education program content was a collaborative effort with key support on module development from IFSA Education Sponsors Backcountry Access (BCA) and the Flyin Ryan Foundation.
 Primary requirements for Level 100 are achieved through completion of IFSA modules, and Level 200 utilizes pre-existing training and certifications already developed by organizations such as USSA, PSIA, CSIA, and AAI/AIARE/CAA.

 Program implementation will be a multiyear process.
 Consistent with years past, individuals planning to coach junior athletes in IFSA events and access competitive venues are required to have an active 2016 Coach Membership.
 Starting in 2017, all individuals planning to coach junior athletes at IFSA events and to access competitive venues will be required to have an active Level 100 Certification.
 Additionally, the Level 200 certifications will begin prior to the 2018 season.

 This is an exciting event in the history of our great sport.
 Keep watch for news as further milestones are achieved in the coming months.